SynFutures/docs/docs/faq.md

 ## Advance Topics:

-### 26. How is SynFutures’s market trading price, or Fair Price determined?
+### 26. How is SynFutures's market trading price, or Fair Price determined?

 For Fair price SynFutures follows a Constant Product Formula model.
 Market prices are determined by the amount of sAMM’s asset positions in a pool with function: x*y=k, where x and y are the amount of AMM’s Base and Quote asset positions of a trading pair, and k is a constant number.
 To maintain k, the balances are adjusted during the execution of the trade, therefore changing the price.

 ### 27. How is the spot Index Price determined?

 SynFutures@v1 currently only introduces Uniswap and Chainlink as Oracle and requires Quote to be a native asset on Ethereum: recall a trading pair consist of Base/Quote asset.
 For example, for ETH/USDC, ETH is the Base Asset and USDC is the Quote Asset.